mohammadkiaei/Countdown-miniproj/README.md

 # Countdown-miniproj
-This is a countdown mini project. when the times up it means time for me to be born ;) Check the link ;)
+This is a countdown mini project. when the times up it means it's my birthday ;) check the link.